 - Obey the Law.
 The Education Act (1996 & 2002) requires parents/carers to ensure that their child/children attend school on a regular basis.
 Non-compliance may result in legal action against parents/carers when they fail to cooperate with their legal obligation or attendance remains a cause for concern despite school interventions and action. - Make sure that their children attend Yardleys School on time every day that the school is open.
-At Yardleys School we require all students to be reaching the attendance target of at least 97%. - Make sure that their children arrive in the building at 8.40am each morning ready for school. - Contact the school by telephone (Head of Year/Attendance Officer) on the first day of absence and each subsequent day of absence if their child is unable to attend for any reason, followed by a written note on return. - Arrange medical appointments outside school time where possible. - Ensure that no holidays are booked during term time. - Contact their child's Head of Year to discuss any concerns that they may have and which could affect their child's attendance. - Ensure that the school has up to date contact details. - Where a student's attendance is below expectation or is a concern, provide documentary evidence of medical conditions that have an ongoing effect on attendance.
+At Yardleys School we require all students to be reaching the attendance target of at least 97%. - Make sure that their children arrive in the building at 8.40am each morning ready for school. - Contact the school by telephone (Head of Year/Attendance Officer) on the first day of absence and each subsequent day of absence if their child is unable to attend for any reason, followed by a written note on return. - Arrange medical appointments outside school time where possible. - Ensure that no holidays are booked during term time.
+If parents / carers do need to request a leave of absence, this must be done via school reception on the school's Leave of Absence Request Form. - Contact their child's Head of Year to discuss any concerns that they may have and which could affect their child's attendance. - Ensure that the school has up to date contact details; we must have at least two contacts for each student, but we would recommend that parents provide four contacts per student. - Where a student's attendance is below expectation or is a concern, provide documentary evidence of medical conditions that have an ongoing effect on attendance.